+In this post I will cover about SCCM client site code discovery unsuccessful.
 I recently helped an IT guy fix an issue where the SCCM client agent could not discover the site code.
-Manually entering the site code and clicking Find Site showed Configuration Manager did not find a site to manage this client.
+Manually entering the SCCM client site code and clicking Find Site showed Configuration Manager did not find a site to manage this client.

 I had to first find out if this was the issue on all SCCM client agents or just one.
-As per this guy, all the client agents in the setup could not discover the side code.
+As per this guy, the SCCM client site code discovery was unsuccessful on all computers.
 Finally when I asked him to give a background of SCCM setup, this is what he revealed.

 Somehow he did not find things working well and he decided to uninstall the SCCM.
 Here is what actually went wrong.
 Instead of properly uninstalling SCCM, he deleted the VM on which SCCM was running.
 The client agents were still present on machines and had no way to contact Management Point.